IATI/IATI-Extra-Documentation/en/activities-standard/iati-activities/iati-activity/location/location-class.rst

 ^^^^

 | New in 1.04
 | The location-class element was introduced in 1.04 and replaced the now deprecated location-type element.
-I